-

 All entries have been transcribed if they are thought to be for a Thames sailing barge.
 However, the records have been copied several times and errors have crept in.
 Mersea Museum does not have a copy of the 1938 MNL and is not in a position to correct it.
 The loan of a copy would be very welcome.

-Barges listed in the 1899 Mercantile Navy List have been extracted and published as a booklet by the Society for Sailing Barge Research.
+They have also extracted barges listed in the 1899 Mercantile Navy List and published it as a booklet.
 See the SSBR website for details.